 If the request for continued coverage is approved, the continued coverage applies only to the individual who is disabled and not to other family members.
 In addition, the terms of coverage at the time of the approved extension remain in effect and the continued coverage would be subject to all plan provisions and limitations.

 The following forms must be completed and submitted to Aetna Member Services for consideration.
-Contact Aetna Member Services using the phone number listed on back of the Aetna Member ID card to obtain the mailing address.
+The mailing address appears on the forms.

 Present on Admission Indicator Code